Dedicated to Representing Ohio’s Injured Workers

 - Settlement: A settlement is a one-time “lump sum” payment.
 This is negotiated with your employer and/or the Bureau of Workers’ Compensation.

 Our law firm is dedicated to ensuring injured and disabled workers obtain the workers’ compensation benefits that best fit their situations.
-Please contact us today to arrange your free consultation and learn how we can help you.
+Please contact us today by calling 614-255-6134 or filling out our online contact form to arrange your free consultation and learn how we can help you.